briandrum/codes.forchagrin.com/_chapters/chapter-1146-historic-preservation-regulations.md

 1. _(a)_ **Mandatory Referral.**

-    1. _(1)_ As directed by [Section 1109.05(b)(1)][], all requests for building permits shall be referred to the Architectural Board of Review for a determination of compliance with this Chapter.
+    1. _(1)_ As directed by [Section 1109.05(b)(1)][CF Section 1109.05(b)(1)],
+    all requests for building permits shall be referred to the Architectural Board of Review for a determination of compliance with this Chapter.
 The Architectural Board of Review may obtain the assistance of an expert in historic architecture to assist it in determining whether a proposed project satisfies the requirements of this chapter.

     2. _(2)_ All requests for demolition of a structure or portion of a structure which is more than fifty (50) years old shall be accompanied by a